near-ndc/astra/README.md

 - `VoteRemove` - _Votes to remove given proposal or bounty (this may be because the proposal is spam or otherwise invalid)._
 - `Finalize` - _Finalizes proposal which is cancelled when proposal has expired (this action also returns funds)._
 - `MoveToHub` - _Moves a proposal to the hub (this is used to move a proposal into another DAO)._
+- `ExecuteProposal` - Execute a proposal if it was not executed in final voting.
 ---

 ## Proposals